 China’s GDP growth in 2014 was 7.5% – the slowest pace in 24 years, which represents a new trend of slower growth that has worried investors and businesses.

-Even Beijing has shown public concern, which is notable for a government that is usually secretive about such things.
-Chinese Premier Li Keqiang told China’s first parliamentary meeting of 2015 that the growth target for 2015 will be 7%, while stressing some of the country’s structural issues.
+Even Beijing has shown public concern, which is notable for a government usually secretive about such things.
+Chinese Premier Li Keqiang told a parliamentary meeting that the growth target for 2015 will be 7%.
+He also stressed some of the country’s structuralissues.

 “Deep-seated problems in the country’s economic development are becoming more obvious.
 The difficulties we are facing this year could be bigger than last year.
 The new year is a crucial year for deepening all-round reforms,” he said.

-Premier Li in particular has shown that the fight against corruption is one of his main focuses, saying that China will show “zero-tolerance” for corrupt executives and officials regardless of “how senior his position is”.
-It is estimated that corruption costs the Chinese economy over US$100 billion per year.
+Premier Li in particular has shown that the fight against corruption is one of his main focuses.
+He said China will show “zero-tolerance” for corrupt executives and officials regardless of “how senior his position is”.
+It’s estimated that corruption costs the Chinese economy over US$100 billion per year.